Proton-number/Proton-number/README.md

 * ✉️  You can contact me at [email](mailto:favouradebimpe63@gmail.com)
 * 🧠  I'm learning React and improving my JavaScript skills
 * 🤝  I'm open to collaborating on projects. developers collab projects
-* 😇  Game lover, Tech Enthusiast
+* 😇  Game lover and anime lover too, Tech Enthusiast